The world of freelancing is constantly evolving, so keeping yourself organized is not an option. It's a must!

 - Mindfulness - Respecting your energy levels and mental health pays off.
 For new freelancers, creating a balance will help as you dedicate more time to your work.

 - Productivity - Optimising the time you spend is valuable.
 Using simple resources to tally time spent with clients, note-taking for your countless meetings and organizing your to-do list will make you feel much stronger in your work.

 - Learning - Taking in and absorbing the world around you throughout your journey will provide a constant flow of insights to apply as you move forward.

 - Finance - Managing finances and reducing costs where you can provide a host of benefits and reduce stress when it comes to money management.

 - Communication - Whether you work with in-person clients or remote clients, chances are you'll need to keep in touch.
-Keeping these channels strong and consistent will help you in optimising your workload.
+Keeping these channels strong and consistent will help you in optimizing your workload.

-Bonus: Are you looking for a gift for the remote working in your life?
+Bonus: Are you looking for a gift for the remote worker in your life?
 Check out our gift guide for people who work from home